-Paid and Case Incurred Loss Development Method - The Paid and Case Incurred Loss Development Method utilizes ratios of cumulative paid or case incurred losses or loss adjustment expenses at each age of development as a percent of the preceding development age.
-Selected ratios are then multiplied together to produce a set of loss development factors which when applied to the most current data value, by accident year, develop the estimated ultimate losses or loss adjustment expenses.
-Ultimate losses or loss adjustment expenses are then selected for each accident year from the various methods employed.
+Paid and Case Incurred Loss Development (Chain-Ladder) Method - The Paid and Case Incurred Loss Development Method utilizes ratios of cumulative paid or case incurred losses or loss adjustment expenses at each age of development as a percent of the preceding development age.
+Selected ratios are then multiplied together to produce a set of loss development factors which when applied to the most current data value, by accident year, develop the estimated ultimate losses or loss adjustment expenses are then selected for each accident year from the various methods employed.

-Ratio of Paid Allocated Loss Adjustment Expenses to Paid Loss Method - The Ratio of Paid Allocated Loss Adjustment Expenses to Paid Loss Method utilizes the ratio of paid allocated loss adjustment expenses to paid losses and is similar to the Paid and Case Incurred Loss Development Method described above, except that the data projected are the ratios of paid allocated loss adjustment expenses to paid losses.
+Ratio of Paid Allocated Loss Adjustment Expenses to Paid Loss Method - The Ratio of Paid Allocated Loss Adjustment Expenses to Paid Loss Method utilizes the ratio of paid allocated loss adjustment expenses to paid losses and is similar to the Paid and Case Incurred Loss Development (Chain-Ladder) Method described above, except that the data projected are the ratios of paid allocated loss adjustment expenses to paid losses.
 The projected ultimate ratio is then multiplied by the selected ultimate losses, by accident year, to yield the ultimate allocated loss adjustment expenses.
 Allocated loss adjustment expenses reserves are calculated by subtracting paid losses from ultimate allocated loss adjustment expenses.

 The process of estimating loss reserves involves a high degree of judgment and is subject to a number of variables.
-These variables can be affected by both internal and external events, such as changes in claims handling procedures, inflation, legal trends, increases in the state-dictated minimum liability limits in the recent cases of nonstandard auto insurance, weather, and legislative changes, among others.
+These variables can be affected by both internal and external events, such as changes in claims handling procedures/staffing, inflation, weather, legal trends, and regulatory and legislative changes.
 The impact of many of these items on ultimate costs for losses and loss adjustment expenses is difficult to estimate.
 Loss reserve estimation is also affected by the volume of claims, the potential severity of individual claims, the determination of occurrence date for a claim, and reporting lags (the time between the occurrence of the policyholder event and when it is actually reported to the insurer).
 Informed judgment is applied throughout the process, including the application of various individual experiences and expertise to multiple sets of data and analyses.
-We continually refine our estimates of unpaid losses and loss adjustment expenses in a regular ongoing process as historical loss experience develops, and additional claims are reported and settled.
+We continually refine our estimates of unpaid losses and loss adjustment expenses in a regular ongoing process as historical loss experience develops and additional claims are reported and settled.
 We consider all significant facts and circumstances known at the time the liabilities for unpaid losses and loss adjustment expenses are established.

 There is an inherent amount of uncertainty in the establishment of liabilities for unpaid losses and loss adjustment expenses.
-This uncertainty is greatest in the current and most recent accident years due to the more recent nature of the claims being reported and relatively small percentage of these claims that have been reported, investigated, and adjusted by the Company's claims staff.
+This uncertainty is greatest in the current and most recent accident years due to the more recent nature of the claims being reported and relatively small percentage of these claims that have been reported, investigated, and adjusted by our claims staff.
 Therefore, the reserves carried in these more recent accident years are generally more conservative than those carried for older accident years.
-As the Company has the opportunity to investigate and adjust the reported claims, both the case and IBNR reserves are adjusted to more closely reflect the ultimate expected loss.
+As we have the opportunity to investigate and adjust the reported claims, both the case and IBNR reserves are adjusted to more closely reflect the ultimate expected loss.

-Other factors that may have an impact on the Company's case and IBNR reserves include, but are not limited to, those described below.
+Other factors that may have an impact on our case and IBNR reserves include, but are not limited to, those described below.